willsam100/CodingWIthSamBlog/_posts/2017-09-10-12-practical-ways-executing-f-scripts.md

 #   display_name: Sam Williams
 #   first_name: Sam
 #   last_name: Williams
+description: With all platforms considered, this post shows the 12 ways to execute an F# (fsx) script including from a text editor, IDEs or even a Terminal window
 permalink: "/2017/09/10/12-practical-ways-executing-f-scripts/"
 ---
 There are many different ways to run an F# script (.fsx) file.
 All of them are covered here!
 For F#ers on Windows here is the official documentation <a href="https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/fsharp-interactive/," title="FSharp Interactive">MSDN: FSharp Interactive</a>.